spff/Conference_System/README.md

 # Conference_System
 for network programming course

-THIS PROGRAM NEED "EXPECT" AND "SSH" TO BE INSTALLED(and X-Server for sure).
+THIS PROGRAM NEED "EXPECT" AND "SSH" INSTALLED(as well as an X-Server).